rjspencer/docs/theming.md

 **page:Error404**
 `/AnyPageThatDoesNotExist` - This page will be loaded whenever a unknown URL structure is hit

+## Modals
+As described in the [SBNav](#sbnav) section, there is a lot of built in functionality for you to use as a theme developer.
+Much of that functionality is accomplished through modals we've created and made available to use through SBNav.
+These modals are meant to handle a lot of the common actions a user may want to do and makes it so that you don't have to build that functionality into your theme if you don't want to.

+### JoinFansiteLink
+A link that opens a modal and allows a user to join the site's fansite *(the account must have a fansite setup for this to work)*

+`text`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Join Fansite"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

+`reload`

+	whether or not to reload the page after their join the fansite

+	accepts values are true and false

+	defaults to false

+`forceFreeTier`

+	the tier you want to force a joining of (which override the join fansite modal) *(requires that the tier you pass be free)*

+	accepted values are 1, 2, or 3 assuming the tier is free

+	defaults to false

+`view`

+	what to default the view to if the user isn't logged on

+	accepted values are "login" or "signup"

+	defaults to "login"

+### {SubmitFanContentLink}
+Creates a link that, when clicked, will open a modal to allow fans to submit content

+`linkText`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Add Content"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

+`contentType`

+	the type of content to default the content adding modal to

+	accepted values are status, blog, photo, or video

+    defaults to status

+### {ShareLink}
+Add a link to open the built in StageBloc sharing modal.
+When the user is logged out this will have generic social sharing buttons for services like Twitter and Facebook.
+When the user is logged in, content can be shared using their connected social accounts.

+`linkText`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Share"

+`shareText`

+	the text to default to in the sharing modal (other than the link to the content being shared)

+	accepted values are any string

+    defaults to none

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

+### {ReportContentLink}
+Creates a link that, when clicked, will open a modal for reporting (flagging) content as inappropriate, etc

+`linkText`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Report Content"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

+`contentType`

+	the content type slug of the content being reported

+	accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}

+    defaults to whatever the current item is in the Theming Engine

+`contentId`

+	the content ID of the content being reported

+	accepted values are {ContentType-Audio}, {ContentType-Blog}, `blog_reposts`, {ContentType-Events}, {ContentType-Photos}, {ContentType-Statuses}, status_reposts, {ContentType-Videos}, {ContentType-Store}

+    defaults to whatever the current item is in the Theming Engine

+### {OpenCartLink}
+Creates a link that, when clicked, will open the user's cart

+`text`

+	the text to be put inside the <a> tag

+	accepted values are any string (HTML included)

+    defaults to "Open Cart"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

 ## About
 ### page:About
 `/about` - This page should show general information about your account